tobias-weiss-ai-xr/opendesk-edu/docs/external-services.md

 [^3] openDesk Enterprise only.

-[^4] XWiki requires root access when using MariaDB as sub-wikis are using separate databases that are managed by XWiki.
-When using PostgreSQL with XWiki no root user is required as the sub-wikis are managed within multiple schemes within a single database.
+[^4] XWiki requires root access when using MariaDB due to the fact that sub-wikis use separate databases that are managed by XWiki.
+When using PostgreSQL with XWiki no root user is required as the sub-wikis are managed within multiple schemas within a single database.